Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer Adapter Remoting Infrastructure (Proxy Adapters) version 1.6.
+- Compatible with Lightstreamer SDK for Generic Adapters version 1.7 or newer.
 - Compatible with Lightstreamer JavaScript Client Library version 6.0 or newer.
-- For a version of this example compatible with Adapter Remoting Infrastructure 1.4.3, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/tree/v1.0.0).
+- For a version of this example compatible with SDK for Generic Adapters 1.4.3, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/tree/for_Lightstreamer_5.1).

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or questions you might have.
 Thanks!